dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-03-20-kiske_field.md

 At about that time a hot discussion topic among genre's fans was who would be the next "Dickinson".
 It ended up being [Blaze Bailey](https://en.wikipedia.org/wiki/Blaze_Bayley 'Blaze Bailey - Wikipedia'), who was at then singing in an English niche band that almost no-one had ever heard of.
 Another candidate among the many, was the well known heavy metal singer and front-man [Michael Kiske](https://en.wikipedia.org/wiki/Michael_Kiske 'Michael Kiske - Wikipedia'), which brings us to the next part.

 Many years later, I was operating a fanzine and was working part time as a metal journalist, so I had the chance to meet Blaze Bailey for an interview a year after he had left the band.
-The funny thing was that when asked about the Iron Maiden years, he was stressing on how lucky he felt -even if it didn't last long- and how surprised he was.
+The funny thing was that when asked about the Iron Maiden years, he was stressing on how lucky he felt -even if it didn’t last long- and how surprised he was.
 Another friend of mine had interviewed Michael Kiske.
-Kiske was not affected from the rejection always doing many things, but when asked off the record (this is what I cannot prove or confirm) he said that the rumor "in the business" was that *"Steve Harris would never accept a non-Englishman to lead England's best heavy metal band, so he did an international competition in order to choose the the best candidate"*.
+Kiske was not affected from the rejection always doing many things, but when asked off the record (this is what I cannot prove or confirm) he said that the rumor "*in the business*" was that "*Steve Harris would never accept a non-Englishman to lead England’s best heavy metal band, so he did an international competition in order to choose the best candidate from his country*".

 Based on the (unconfirmed) story above we can define the "Kiske law" on HR:

-**Choosing the best English person from a list of international candidates**
+**Choose the best English-person from a list of international candidates**

 And for ease of use the lemma-definition of a "Kiske field":